vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_1_notes.md

 Performs well but more difficult than ε-greedy to extend beyond bandits to the more general reinforcement learning settings.
 Also difficulty to deal with nonstationary problems and large state spaces.

+**Policy**: A mapping from situations to the actions that are best in those situations.

+**Associative search task**: Involves both trial-and-error learning to search for the best actions, and association of these actions with the situations in which they are best.
+Associative search tasks are often now called *contextual* bandits in the literature.